Data Governance · Strategy · Analytics

 Diagnose the real problem

-Unclear ownership, missing definitions, and inconsistent quality are symptoms.
-I trace them to root causes before recommending anything.
+Unclear ownership, missing definitions, inconsistent quality — I trace symptoms to root causes before recommending anything.

 02